ghi-electronics/Documentation/software/tinyclr/tutorials/image-decoders.md

 # Image Decoders
 ---
 TinyCLR OS provides methods for converting JPG, BMP, and GIF files into bitmaps that can be used in your application.
-The image can be added to your project as a [resource](resources.md), or the image can be stored in a byte array.
+The image can be added to your project as a [resource](resources.md), or the image can be loaded from a byte array, like from and SD card.

+> [!Tip]
+> BMP supports 256 colors and 24bit.
+> GIF does not support animated images.

 ```cs
 var screen = Graphics.FromImage(new Bitmap(displayController.ActiveConfiguration.Width,